hirosystems/docs/docs/clarinet/troubleshooting.md

 If you did not install Clarinet to your default directory, you would need to modify the path so that Clarinet points to the correct directory.

-## I am unable to start Devnet though my Docker is running
+## I am unable to start Devnet though my Docker is running.

 When you run the `Clarinet integrate` command, you might experience the error: "unable to start Devnet: make sure that Docker is installed on this machine and running."